nygeog/nyc_property_sales/README.md

 ## 1. Getting the NYC Annualized Sales data 2003-2014

 [Click here for a Python file to download xls files, read to dataframes and merge](https://github.com/nygeog/nyc_property_sales/blob/master/code/01-get-sales-data-and-merge.py).
 This will download both Rolling and Annualized Sales.
-We'll only look at the Annualized Sales.
+We'll only look at the Annualized Sales but I have the Rolling Sales download code in there as well.
 You'll need the following Python libraries installed:

 * urllib
 * datetime